 To arrive at a conclusion, if you need to transfer smaller files between operating systems, choose MS-DOS (FAT) or FAT32.
 And with no doubt, ExFAT will be the best format for USB drive on Mac for larger files.

 As earlier stated, you need to first back up your USB drive before formatting it as the formatting operation will wipe all the data.
-Now, you can follow the steps highlighted below to get the USB successfully formatted.
+Now, you can follow the steps to get the USB successfully formatted.

 Step 1: Insert the USB waiting to be formatted to a Mac computer.